 Unlike your state-required liability coverage, not everyone is required to carry gap insurance.
 Still, depending on the nature of your car ownership, it could be a wise investment.
 Let’s break down some situations in which you should consider whether gap insurance is worth it.

 As we’ve demonstrated in the example above, if you have a loan on your vehicle, gap insurance might be something you should consider.

 If you have a leased vehicle, you might be required to carry gap insurance.
 While it may vary based on your agreement, most will require you carry this coverage.
 This is because leased vehicles tend to be brand new vehicles which depreciate rapidly, and lenders do not want to be left uncompensated if the leased vehicle is damaged.

-If you make a smaller down payment — say less than 20% — the remaining balance can hurt you if the event your car is totaled.
+If you make a smaller down payment — say less than 20% — the remaining balance can hurt you in the event your car is totaled.

 If you’re financing over a longer term — more than two years — consider gap insurance.
-With a longer term lease, your vehicle will depreciate faster than you can actually pay off the loan, leaving you in a tricky situation.
+With longer-term financing, your vehicle will depreciate faster than you can actually pay off the loan balance.
+This could leave you in a tricky situation.

 Look at the cost of ownership on Edmunds or Kelley Blue Book.
 If your vehicle depreciates quickly but you still have a loan on the vehicle, chances are the value you will receive from your insurance company won’t cover the loan.

 You can get gap insurance through your insurance company, the dealership, or your lender.
 There is a lot of information on which of these sources you should purchase gap coverage from.
-It’s hard to definitively say which one will be the cheapest or best option for you, so you’ll have to do some of the legwork yourself.
+It’s hard to definitively say which one will be the cheapest or best option for you, so you’ll have to do some of the legwork yourself, comparing as many insurance providers as possible to get the best rates and coverage options.
 Consider, however, the following advice: